noorq/casser/README.md

 # casser
-Cutting edge Java 8 Cassandra Client
+Cutting edge Java 8 and Scala 2.11 Cassandra Client

 Current status: First application is using in production!